thomascrines/admStructuredData/README.md

 If the above does not work, you can install from source:

-1. Go to the admStructuredData [repository](https://github.com/thomascrines/admStructuredData) on GitHub
+1. Go to the sdrUpload [repository](https://github.com/thomascrines/admStructuredData) on GitHub
 2. Click **Clone or download** then **Download ZIP**